ABHIRAM1234/abhiram1234.github.io/_posts/2025-07-25-hm-fashion-recommendations.md

 ## <a name="challenge-context"></a>01.
 The Challenge & Business Context

 ### The Business Problem
-E-commerce giants like H&M face a critical challenge: **personalizing recommendations at scale**.
+E-commerce giants like H&M ($20B+ annual revenue) face a critical challenge: **personalizing recommendations at scale**.
 With millions of customers and hundreds of thousands of products, the traditional approach of manual curation is impossible.
 The business needs an automated system that can:
-- Understand individual customer preferences
+- Understand individual customer preferences across 1M+ users
-- Predict future purchase behavior
+- Predict future purchase behavior with high accuracy
-- Scale to handle massive transaction volumes
+- Scale to handle 31M+ transaction volumes
-- Adapt to changing trends and seasonality
+- Adapt to changing trends and seasonality in real-time
+- Increase conversion rates and reduce customer acquisition costs

 ### The Technical Challenge
 The competition provided a real-world dataset with significant challenges: